-- Show ability to assess horses and riders and negotiate development. - Show ability to plan sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders from novice to Advanced medium. - Show clear understanding of the requirements of dressage riding. - Show clear understanding of dressage requirements for competition. - Show clear communication skills and recognition of learning styles. - Show clear understanding of systematic training of dressage horses. - Show clear understanding of different techniques and philosophies used by dressage riders. - Show ability to negotiate development and future planning.
+- Show ability to assess horses and riders and negotiate development. - Show ability to plan sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses and riders up to 4\ level. - Show clear understanding of the requirements of jump riding. - Show clear understanding of jumping requirements for competition. - Show clear understanding of current trends in course building. - Show clear communication skills and recognition of learning styles. - Show clear understanding of systematic training of jumping horses. - Show clear understanding of different techniques and philosophies used by jump riders. - Show ability to negotiate development and future planning.